 Already Fixed In

-For some test failures TeamCity can show "Already Fixed In" build.
+For some test failures TeamCity can show the "Already Fixed In" build.

 This is the build where this initially failed test was successful and which was run after the build with initial test failure (for the same Build Configuration).

-build with successful test has newer changes than the build with initial failure
+the build with the successful test has newer changes than the build with initial failure;

-So, if you run History Build, TeamCity won't consider it as a candidate for "Already Fixed In" for test failures in later builds (in term of changes).
+So, if you run History Build, TeamCity won't consider it as a candidate for "Already Fixed In" for test failures in later builds (in terms of changes).

 Tests are considered the same when they have the same name.
 If there are several tests with the same name within the build, TeamCity counts order number of the test with the same name and considers it as well.